-430 The Theology of Baptist Church Polity Lightner
+430 The Theology of Church Polity

+Lightner

-An evaluation of biblical and theological foundations of Baptist and congregational church polity.
+An evaluation of biblical and theological foundations of various forms of church polity with emphasis on contrasts and comparisons.
 Elective.
 2 hours.

 431 Theology of Kierkegaard

+Geisler

 A study of the central tenets of Kierkegaard's theology with attention to their relationship to existential and neoorthodox thought.
+Elective.
+2 hours.

 432 Theology of Karl Barth

 Blum

 A study of the basic features of the theology of Karl Barth with attention to developments in his thought and the continuing influence of his theology.
 May be credited in the Department of Systematic Theology or the Department of Historical Theology.

+Elective, spring semester, even-numbered years.
+2 hours.

+433 Independent Study in Theology

+The Department

-Independent Study in Theology Independent research on some aspect of theology considered more generally in other courses.
+Independent research on some aspect of theology considered more generally in other courses.
 Credit is allowed proportionate to amount of work but not to exceed four semester hours in any one subject of study.
 Limited to advanced students subject to consent of the professor.
+Offered on approval.

 BIBLICAL THEOLOGY

+ELECTIVE COURSES

 434 Theology of the Pentateuch

 Burns

 A consideration of the doctrines revealed in the Pentateuch including revelation, God, creation, anthropology, hamartiology, angelology, soteriology, dispensations, the Law, and eschatology.
-Students enrolling in this course may not take 320.
+Students enrolling in this course may not take 321.

+Elective, fall semester, even-numbered years.
+2 hours.

 435 Theology of Matthew and Mark

+Howe

 A study of these Gospels from the viewpoint of their contribution to Christology, dispensations, eschatology, and their relevance to theology as a whole.
-Students enrolling in this course may not take 213, 214, or 326.
+Students enrolling in this course may not take 213, 214, or 328.

+Elective, spring semester, odd-numbered years.
+2 hours.

 436 Theology of the Lukan Writings

+Howe

 A study of the theological emphases in the writings of Luke, focusing on the doctrines of Christ, the Holy Spirit, the church, and salvation.
-Students enrolling in this course may not take 215, 216, 219, 327, or 329.
+Students enrolling in this course may not take 215, 219, 330, or 332.
+Elective, fall semester, even-numbered years.
+2 hours.

-437 Johannine Theology
+437 Johannine Theology Rvrie or Burns

-Ryrie

 A study of the contribution made to theology by the writings of the Apostle John.
 Students enrolling in this course may not take 227.
 Elective, fall semester, even-numbered years.
 2 hours.

 438 Pauline Theology

+Howe

 A study of the theological contributions of Paul's writings and of the literature on Pauline theology.
-Students enrolling in this course may not take 334.
+Students enrolling in this course may not take 336.

 Elective, spring semester, even-numbered years.
-2 or 3 hours.
+3 hours.

-439 Theology of Hebrews
+439 Theology of Hebrews Howe

 A study of this epistle, with attention to its Christology and difficult theological sections of the book.
-Students enrolling in this course may not take 225 or 335.
+Students enrolling in this course may not take 225 or 337.

+Elective, fall semester, even-numbered years.
+2 hours.

-440 Theology of James, Peter, and Jude
+Theology of James, Peter, and Jude

+Howe

 A study of the revelation of these authors from the standpoint of their theological contributions.
-Students enrolling in this course may not take 226 or 333.
+Students enrolling in this course may not take 226 or 338.

+Elective, fall semester, odd-numbered years.
+2 hours.

 APOLOGETICS AND PHILOSOPHY

+ELECTIVE COURSES

-441 Apologetics
+441 Apologetics Geisler

 A study of the defense and confirmation of the Christian theistic system, including the biblical basis for apologetics and an evaluation of and response to major objections raised against Christianity.
+Elective, spring semester, even-numbered years.
+2 hours.

-442 God and Evil
+God and Evil

+Geisler

 An examination of the objections to the Christian concept of God in view of the fact of evil and suffering.

-Elective.
+Elective, fall semester, odd-numbered years.
 2 hours.

 443 Personal Ethics

 Geisler or Lightner

 A study of Christian ethics, with attention to specific cases of moral dilemma.
-Scriptural guidelines are studied that help in the decision-making process when the choice must be made between two less-than-desirable alternatives.
+Scriptural guidelines are studied that help in deciding between two less-than-desirable alternatives.

+Elective.
+2 hours.